 Credit Sesame offers free credit scores and credit monitoring through its website and mobile app.
 You won’t receive your actual FICO score but can use the information to gain better insights into your finances.

 The site’s basic services are truly free.
-You won’t be asked for your credit card information nor is it a free trial.
-Like Credit Karma, Credit Sesame offers a 100% free tool to track your credit score and see how certain actions you take can influence your number.
+Credit Sesame won’t ask you for your credit card information, nor is it a free trial.
+Like Credit Karma, Credit Sesame offers 100% free credit monitoring services to track your credit score and see how certain actions you take can influence your number.

-There are also upgrade options available for additional services that you pay on a monthly basis.
+There are also upgrade options available for additional services that you pay monthly.

 Here is an in-depth review of Credit Sesame, including what you’ll get with a free account and whether or not it’s right for you.